 - A. The Manager, Coach or Team representative of the team making the substitution must immediately notify the plate umpire at the time a substitute enters the game. - EFFECT Sec.
 6A Failure to notify the umpire is a violation and it is an illegal substitution and the player is immediately ejected from the game and said player is not allowed to participate in any capacity. - B. For purposes of the above rule (Rule 5 Sec.
-6) a player shall be considered as being in the game: - i) As a batter, when he takes his place in the batter's area; - ii) As a fielder, when he takes the place of the fielder substituted for; - iii) As a baserunner, when he takes the base of the baserunner he is substituting for; - iv) As a pitcher, when he takes his place within the pitching zone. - C. Any player may be substituted for at any time.
+6) a player shall be considered as being in the game: - i) As a batter, when they take their place in the batter's area; - ii) As a fielder, when they take their place of the fielder substituted for; - iii) As a baserunner, when they take their base of the baserunner they is substituting for; - iv) As a pitcher, when they take their place within the pitching zone. - C. Any player may be substituted for at any time.